GothenburgBitFactory/ti.net/content/docs/stopwatch.md

   Total               0:00:00
 ```

-The word \'Tracking\' is used to indicate active tracking.
+The word 'Tracking' is used to indicate active tracking.
 You are shown
 the start date/time, the current time compared to the start time, and
 the total elapsed time, which is currently none.